callahantiff/PheKnowLator/README.md

 <br>

 **Dependencies:**
+- [x] ‼ **Important:** This code also depends on four documents in order to run successfully.
+For information on what's included in these documents, see the [Wiki](https://github.com/callahantiff/PheKnowLator/wiki/Dependencies).
-- This program depends on the [OWLTools](https://github.com/owlcollab/owltools) library.
+- [x] This program depends on the [OWLTools](https://github.com/owlcollab/owltools) library.
 Please download it to `resources/lib/` prior to running `main.py`.
-- This code also depends on four documents in order to run successfully.
-For information on what's included in these documents, see the [Wiki](https://github.com/callahantiff/PheKnowLator/wiki/Dependencies).

 <br>

 #### Running Code

-This program can be run using a Jupyter Notebook ([`main.ipynb`](https://github.com/callahantiff/pheknowlator/blob/master/main.ipynb)) or via the command line by running program from the command line by:
+- This program can be run using a Jupyter Notebook ([`main.ipynb`](https://github.com/callahantiff/pheknowlator/blob/master/main.ipynb))
+- This program can be also be run from the command line ([`main.py`](https://github.com/callahantiff/pheknowlator/blob/master/main.py)) by:

 ```
 python3 Main.py -h

 usage: Main.py [-h] -o ONTS -c CLS -i INST

-OpenBioGraph: This program builds a biomedical knowledge graph using Open
+PheKnowLator: This program builds a biomedical knowledge graph using Open
-Biomedical Ontologies and other sources of open biomedical data.
-Built on
+Biomedical Ontologies and linked open data.
+The programs takes the following arguments:
-Semantic Web Technologies, the programs takes the inputs specified below and
-outputs

 optional arguments:
   -h, --help            show this help message and exit